 No matter which option you chose, there should be at least two plugins in your Eclipse workspace: the model and the edit plugin.

 Now you can start your model with an application by creating a run configuration.
 To create a run configuration, open the menu “Run” and select “Run Configurations”.
 Add a new run configuration by clicking on the node “Eclipse Application”.
 On the first tab, assign a proper name and select to run the application “org.eclipse.emf.ecp.application.e3.application”, as you can see on the screenshot below.

 Select the tab “Plugin-Ins” to define, which bundles are started.
 Got to the “Launch with:” drop-down menu and select “Features selected below” (see screenshot below).
 First, deselect all features.
 Scroll to the feature “org.eclipse.emf.ecp.demo.e3.feature” and check it.
 Press on the button “Select Required” to automatically add all other required features, too.

 Finally you need to add your model from the workspace to this run configuration.
 Click on “Add Plug-Ins” (below “Select Required”) and add the model bundle and the corresponding *.edit bundle.

-When launching this run configuration it should present you with an empty workbench containing your custom model.
+It should present you with an empty workbench containing your custom model.